 Before you begin this tutorial, make sure you've completed the Quick Start Guide

-1. Place a Button
+1. Add a Trigger

 Open the Page Editor